A certified arborist can help your trees and property look good and become part of a safe, nurturing environment for your family.

 Pruning Trees In Fall

-You should refrain from trimming and pruning in the fall months of the year.
+You should refrain from trimming and pruning in early fall.
 This is because decay fungi spread their spores profusely in the fall and the healing of wounds to the tree are slower.

 Spring Pruning Of Flowering Trees

 For trees that bloom in spring, prune when their flowers fade.
 Trees and shrubs that flower in mid – to late summer should be pruned in winter or early spring.